rsysadmin-com/zammad_installer/README.md

  39

 ```
-In this case, do not forget to restart nginx.
+In this case, do not forget to restart nginx: `systemctl restart nginx`

 ## oops! something went wrong... what now?
-Sometimes things can go South... in that case, you will find a log file in the same directory where the Zammad installer was executed which transcripts everthing that was displayed on your console.
+Sometimes things can go South... in that case, you will find a log file in the same directory where the Zammad installer was executed, and which contains a verbatim transcription of everthing that was displayed on your console.

 Please take a look at it and search for errors so you know that needs to be fixed.